Health Care Lawyer: Job Description & Career Requirements

 A logical and analytical mind is required to practice any type of law.
 Health care law also requires a strong affinity for policy and the legislative process in addition to general curiosity about the inner working of the American health care system.

 Employment of lawyers is expected to grow about 6%, as fast as average from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS); however, competition for job openings should be strong due to the large number of students graduating from law school each year.
 The median annual salary for all lawyers, including health care lawyers, was $115,820 in May 2015, though salaries are highly dependent upon specialty, type of employer and location, according to the BLS.

 Listed below are a few other choices for careers in health care specialties:

 Occupational Health and Safety Specialist

 The job of claims examiner may be good for anyone interested in health care insurance.
 These workers review health insurance claims and then authorize or deny payment of the claim amount.
 Although a high school diploma is the minimum requirement, a bachelor's degree or some experience in the field may increase job prospects.
 Claims examiners may be required to obtain a license in some states.
-According to the BLS, the 2012 median annual salary for claims adjusters, examiners and investigators, including health care claims examiners, was $59,960.
-While employment growth for this career field is expected to be slower than average from 2012 to 2022, the BLS reports that much of the growth will be in the health insurance industry.
+According to the BLS, the 2015 median annual salary for claims adjusters, examiners and investigators, including health care claims examiners, was $63,060.
+While employment growth for this career field is expected to be slower than average at 3% from 2014 to 2024, the BLS reports that much of the growth will be in the health insurance industry.